 If you want to keep your town/city gang free and maintain any control, you need to alert the police if you see anything that you believe resembles gang activity in town.
 I can guarantee you that if any gangs get a foothold your way of life will change for the worse.

 I am not suggesting that you sell or use dope; but if you do, whether you are a user-dealer or just a user, there are other things you can do.
 Chief among them, do not buy your dope from anybody who is not an addict.
 Do not buy from people whom you do not know.
 And if possible, do not buy from any dealers unless you know from whom they buy.

 - anybody who wants to front you a lot of dope.

-- anybody who offers you prices below the market.
+- somebody who offers you prices below the market.

 - anybody who seems to have kilos.

-- anybody who tells you they can protect your territory.
+- somebody who tells you they can protect your territory.